 Finance and Investment Budgets

 Throughout the 2025/26 financial year, we have achieved a surplus from our financial returns on cash balances held.
 Although interest rates have continued to fall over the last two years, we have secured interest rates on our investments that exceed our budgeted levels.
-We are also projecting an underspend on the level of interest payable by the Council, as a result of manging our borrowing requirements, along with the holding of reserves and grant funding in advance of drawdown of associated spend.
+We are also projecting an underspend on the level of interest payable by the Council, as a result of managing our borrowing requirements, along with the holding of reserves and grant funding in advance of drawdown of associated spend.
 We are currently projecting an underspend of £0.750m for the 2025/26 financial year, but expect this to increase in the next quarterly monitoring to £1m.

 Due to the volatility in rates, and anticipated reduction in cash held, it is proposed that the base Treasury Management income budget remains at the same level into 2026/27.
 To provide an element of stability we have previously taken the opportunity to utilise some of our cash balances to repay, and reprofile, our long-term debt portfolio and have also entered into some longer term secure bond investments to reduce reliance on short term interest rates.
 We continue to look at further Treasury Management opportunities to improve the stability of our investment and borrowing portfolio leaving us less exposed to fluctuations in rates over the coming years.